stevegt/grid-cli/v2/doc/200-sequence.md

        101: ["TAC", "TAC_position_in_db_sequences"]}

 5. **Query Processing**:
-    - For the input word "ACG", BLAST performs a hash lookup.
+    - For the input word "ACG," BLAST performs a hash lookup.
-    - The hash 123 immediately points to sequences in the database that contain "ACG".
+    - The hash 123 immediately points to sequences in the database that contain "ACG."

 6. **Returning Matches**:
     - BLAST retrieves the regions of the database sequences corresponding to the word hashes and evaluates the alignments.

-### Advantage of Hashing in BLAST
+### Advantages of Hashing in BLAST

 1. **Speed**:
     - Hashing allows BLAST to quickly locate regions of potential matches without scanning the entire database.